SharktasticA/SHORK-486/README.md

 | [tn5250](https://github.com/tn5250/tn5250)† | `tn5250` | 0.18.0 | TCP/IP 5250 terminal emulator | LGPLv2.1 |
 | [x3270](https://github.com/pmattes/x3270)† | `c3270` | 4.5ga5 | 3270 terminal emulator | BSD 3-Clause |

-* _* These are considered "essential" and can only be excluded when making a "custom" build_
 * _† Their inclusion is experimental - expect bugs_
 * _‡ GCC and Binutils are separate projects but are bundled together as one complete toolchain_
 * _§ [musl 1.2.6](https://musl.libc.org/) (MIT licensed) is automatically included with these_